-I started today 4-thousand feet lower, and in 15-miles, climbed what felt like two mountains.
+I started today 4,000 feet lower, and in 15 miles, climbed what felt like two mountains.
 I'm tired.

-So, I find water to filter from a stream, sit, and think.
+So I find water to filter from a stream, sit, and think.
 Should I keep going?
 Should I camp here?
-I don't see anyone else around here…is that a good sign or a bad sign?
+I don't see anyone else around.
+Is that a good sign or a bad sign?

 I made a terrible mistake.